-The framework aims to provide a 'setting' within which all employees of the Council can work together effectively towards our ambition to move from "Good to Great" as an organisation.
+The framework aims to provide a 'setting' within which all employees of the School can work together effectively towards an ambition to move from "Good to Great".
 It is a recognised set of behaviours that define 'how' we are expected to approach our work and supports 'what' we do as outlined in our job descriptions and objectives.

-The Council will provide a working environment that reflects these behaviours and values and expects all employees to conduct themselves in a way that is consistent with them.
+The School will provide a working environment that reflects these behaviours and values and expects all employees to conduct themselves in a way that is consistent with them.